 First Reader Position

-Because WTAW Press receives a large volume of submissions, a committed corps of volunteer readers is essential to helping the editor select manuscripts.
-First readers have the the responsibility of reading material submitted to the publishing house and giving feedback as to the merit and potential of each submission assigned to them to review.
+Because WTAW Press receives a large volume of submissions, a committed corps of preliminary readers is essential to helping select manuscripts.
+First readers have the the responsibility of reading submitted material and providing thoughtful feedback as to the merit and potential of each submission assigned to them to review.
 WTAW Press strives to maintain a corps of readers with diverse experiences and backgrounds.

-Providing concise responses to approximately ten-twelve submitted manuscripts per week online, according to a specific, provided framework.
+Providing concise responses to assigned manuscripts according to the provided framework.

-Meeting weekly reading deadline, and clearly communicating with editorial staff when scheduling conflicts arise.
+Meeting weekly deadlines and clearly communicating with editorial staff when scheduling conflicts arise.

-Familiarity with the evolving WTAW Press catalogue, with an eye toward the shape of contemporary literature.
+Familiarity with the evolving WTAW Press catalog, and an interest in contemporary and enduring literature.

-This is a volunteer position that requires a commitment of approximately six hours per week.
-Readers will work remotely and on their own schedules (as long as they meet the weekly deadline).
+This is a volunteer position that requires approximately ten hours per week.
+Readers work remotely on their own schedules to meet their deadlines each week.

 Why Read for a Literary Publisher?